The sensitivity and expertise to help you

 Even once you go to court you can still try to reach an agreement.
 The family court process is designed to try to give you more opportunities to find a solution together and most cases end in an agreement being reached outside of the court room doors.
 The court then reflects this agreement in an order which is binding on both of you.

-For expert commercial property law advice, please contact our local offices in Gloucester, Stroud and Dursley today.
+For expert family law advice, please contact our local offices in Gloucester, Stroud and Dursley today.
 If you have a quick question or would like to request a call back, you can also use our quick online enquiry form.